bekk/funksjonell-frontend/day3/README.md

 ### Task 4: Sending an onClick handler from the Game component to the Card component - passing functions down the hierarchy
 Now, we need to dispatch the `CARD_FLIP` action when you click on a card.
 In Task 1 we connected the `Game` component, which gave us access to the `dispatch` function.
-Thus, in the `Game` component, we can can create a callback function `handleCardClick()` that calls the `dispatch` function with the `flipCard` action creator as an argument.
-This callback should be passed down to the `Card` component.
+Thus, in the Game component, we can can create a callback function `handleCardClick()` that dispatches `flipCard`, and pass this callback down to the `Card` component.
 (Hint: see ResetGame.js, the only difference here is that we need to pass the callback through the `Board` component, as the `Card`component is not a direct child of `Game`.)
 Check the Redux panel to see if the action is firing when you click on a card.